RonaldPDV/nagiosDB2/Scripts.md

 ## Requirements

 It requires the connection authority to the database.
-Otherwise an error is raised.

 ## Usage